Interview with Avi Friedman on his book Innovative Houses

 The need to think innovatively about neighbourhoods led to the idea to write this book.
 The intention is to offer information on contemporary design concepts and illustrate them with outstanding international examples.

-AS: What are main principles of sustainably designed houses?
+What are main principles of sustainably designed houses?

 AF: The guiding principles of sustainably designed homes are: